Mohagames205/voxum-rewritten/README.md

 ![image](https://user-images.githubusercontent.com/40402787/208951578-66c9e1b7-68d6-45c9-9637-b68ce8b197a1.png)

 ## Development
 > ⚠️ WARNING: the webapp is NOT YET FUNCTIONAL!
+An easier method to deploy this will be made soon

 You can try this **non-functional** demo by cloning this repository:
 ```